Is 2 Propanol Soluble In Water

 Cleaning and Disinfection

 2-Propanol is a common ingredient in cleaning and disinfecting solutions due to its ability to dissolve both polar and nonpolar substances.
-Its water solubility allows it to be easily diluted to the desired concentration for various cleaning tasks.
+That's why its water solubility allows it to be easily diluted to the desired concentration for various cleaning tasks.
 It is effective against a wide range of bacteria, viruses, and fungi, making it a popular choice for disinfecting surfaces and medical equipment.

 Pharmaceuticals